mariaehab01/MirrorMe-Gp/README.md

 - **Dual Try-On Modes**
   Try outfits via real-time **camera-based AR** or through a personalized **3D avatar**.

-- **Smart Recommendations**
+- **AI-Powered Recommendations**
-  MirrorMe integrates **three custom-developed AI models** trained on a dataset of 5,000+ fashion items to provide highly personalized recommendations:
+  - Integrated **three custom-developed AI models** trained on a dataset of 5,000+ fashion items to provide highly personalized recommendations:
     - **Similarity Model** – Finds visually similar fashion items.
     - **Compatibility Model** – suggest items that match well together in an outfit.
     - **Outfit Suggestion Model** – Builds complete outfit suggestions tailored to the user.

 - **Admin Dashboard**
   A web-based admin panel for managing the inventory and users with real-time Supabase integration.